 There is a particular portion where Hkhuman recites this poem into the fading backdrop inside a gloomy, lantern-lit hut as Powal gravely stares at the worn sketches of a boat, the sea and a bridge.
 It poetically discloses the inner turmoil of this old man who feels a sheer sense of being lost amidst a lot of problems that appears to him as vast as the never-ending sea.
 The film is draped with several metaphorical gestures that reflect upon the rising predicaments in the rural area; as well as subtly questioning the lack of morality and growth of insensitivity in every sector of one’s life.

 It is a modest Assamese tale which highlights the ordeals that the rural man faces in the name of development and modernization.
-For example, it touches on issues where government hardly shows care or concerns in providing any alternative options to the poor.
+For example, it touches on issues where the government hardly shows care or concerns in providing any alternative options to the poor.

-However, not all is hopeless or grim – there is always that glint of hope caught in Powal’s weary eyes or a spurt of dream in realization through the eyes of our endearing Hkhuman.
+However, not all is hopeless or grim – there is always that glint of hope caught in Powal’s weary eyes or a spurt of a dream in realization through the eyes of our endearing Hkhuman.

 We, the audience want to believe that it is all attainable with an indomitable will, no matter how far away from one’s grasp it may seem.
 Almost like their river on its way to meet the sea.

-Jahnu Barua’s use of natural sounds and surroundings for a greater impact; along with modest treatment of his characters is raw in a refreshing sense – making everything and everyone seem more real.
+Jahnu Barua’s use of natural sounds and surroundings for a greater impact; along with modest treatment of his characters is raw in a refreshing sense-making everything and everyone seem more real.
 Consequently, his film Xagoroloi Bohudoor takes one back to films such as Pather Panchali by the great Satyajit Ray.

 Baruah has a knack at capturing crucial moments in such a subtle and simplistic manner that it contributes to the flow of the film.
 And, instead of spoon-feeding his audience, there are several instances where Baruah practically underplays some of the most significant scenes urging the viewer to make an effort to unveil its deeper message for a better understanding.